Curation of Archaeology Collections Under Repository Agreements

 What if the collections retained from a project are all or mostly oversize objects?

 The cubic foot figure will be the measuring factor.
 The first cubic foot will be assessed the $475 curation fee and additional cubic feet (by volume occupied in storage) will each be charged $285.
 For example, if a 19th century steel bridge component measures 3 x 2 x 2 feet (12 cubic feet), the curation fee would be $475 plus 11 x $285 for a total of $3610.

 What collections are exempt from being charged a fee?

 For Repository Agreements dating from 2005 onward, no one, whether profit or non-profit, is exempt from fees.
 If you have Repository Agreements from 2004, contact Dan Cagley at 651.296.0147or by e-mail at email@example.com for clarification of fees owed.
 All Repository Agreements dated 2003 or earlier are fee-exempt.

 Please bring a check payable to the Minnesota Historical Society with you when you come to deposit your materials.
 MNHS staff will calculate the costs and give you an invoice for your payment.

-For research requests, Repository Agreement requests, accession number requests, or appointments for depositing collections and documentaton:
+For Repository Agreement requests, accession number requests, or appointments for depositing collections and documentaton: